-Trek Ireland with Tony Kirby in the Burren, County Clare
+Trek Ireland in the Burren, County Clare

 -

-Tony Kirby, Local Guide, Fanore, the Burren, County Clare
+[Introduction] Tony Kirby, the Burren, County Clare

 -

-Gortlecka, Inchiquin, County Clare
+[Guided Tour] Gortlecka, Knockaunroe, County Clare

 Nothing quite prepares you for a stroll through native Irish woodland, with wildflowers interspersed with coarse grasses and heather at your feet.